 - Make sure you understand your document.
 We are not allowed to explain the contents to you.

-- Please complete the document with the names, places, and dates before you arrive.
+- Complete the document with the names, places, and dates before you arrive, and bring all pages of the document with you to the appointment.

-- Do not sign the form.
-You will sign it in front of a Consular Officer.
-We cannot notarize blank documents, or documents missing pages.
+- Do not sign the form as you will sign it in front of a Consular Officer.

 - Please mark where you and the notary need to sign.
 The Consular staff cannot advise you.

-- $50 fee per notary seal in the document.
-CASH ONLY, payable in U.S. Dollars or euros at the Embassy’s exchange rate.
+- We charge a $50 fee per notary seal in the document.
+Payment can be made with a Credit Card (Visa, MasterCard, American Express, Discover and Diners Club) or cash, payable in U.S. dollars or euros at the Embassy’s exchange rate.

 - If your document requires witnesses, you are responsible for providing these witnesses.
 Please include your witnesses’ name on your appointment request.
 Consular staff are prohibited from serving as witnesses.